Grants and other support

 3) Household Support Fund

-This is the only cost-of-living support that remains from the package of support offered by the government in 2023/24.
-Money is given to local Councils to allocate locally.
-Round 6 runs from Oct 24 to 31st March 25 – check with your own local Council to see how they are distributing the funds.
+This is money given by the government to local Councils to allocate to households for essentials such as energy costs or food.
+Round 7 runs from April 25 to 31st March 26 – check with your own local Council to see how they are distributing the funds.

 4) Priority Services Register